tobiasstenberg/DOTFILES/README.md

 * pdf viewer: zathura

 ## TO DO
-Make a custom rofi menu for clipping Font Awesome icons with rofi
-Make a directory within .xres which has template layouts and color schemes for polybar and rofi
+Set the unfocused border in i3 by importing bg color from .Xresources
-Scale down the interfaces of GTK applications like GIMP and Inkscape Configure appearance of dunst and dunstify
+Scale down the interfaces of GTK applications like GIMP and Inkscape
+Setup image previewing in ranger
 Find a way to dynamically change GTK2 and GTK3 themes based on .Xresources
-Give Ranger NCurses file manager a try

-Add following features to dunst:
-* volume indicator
-* brightness indicator
-* use dunst as general notification for when a long script has finished - a scraper for example

-Add following features to polybar:
-* Pacman and AUR updates counter
-* Number of unread emails and clickable exec to thunderbird
-* Github notification counter and clickable link

 ## MacBook Pro specific settings